There are 4 types of PIC programmer;

 Note: You can only change from LVP to HVP (High Volt Programming - normal ICSP programmer) if you have an HVP programmer.
 The parts that are LVP capable are factory shipped with LVP enabled.
 So always pull the PGM line low with 10k (approx.) when first programming (with HVP).

 There is one other way of programing a pic device and this is using a piece of software called a bootloader.
-This method is only usable on the newer devices that can re-program parts of their own FLASH memory.
+This method is only usable on the newer devices that can re-program parts of their own FLASH memory - these days that is loads of them and it is now more common to expect this self-programming action rather than thinking of it as unusual e.g. 18F2550.

 It is a small program that typically monitors the USART receive data line (RX) and activates itself if there is any activity on this line within a set time period after reset e.g. one second from power up.

 When activated it accepts data from the Rx line using it to program the rest of the FLASH memory i.e. it does not overwrite itself.
-When all data has been loaded and programmed it starts up the new program or boots (starts up) and loads hence Bootloader.
+When all data has been loaded and programmed it starts up the new program or boots (starts up) and loads; Hence the label: Bootloader.

 Interestingly it is called a bootloader referring to a legend about Baron Münchhausen who was able to pull himself up by his boot straps; an impossible task.
 The process of booting (bootstrapping or starting a system) also seems like an impossible task if you ask the question how can I load and start my program if there is no program in the device to load and start my program!